jayaemekar/systemdesign/docs/DesigningTwitter.md

   </kbd>
 </p>

-## 9. Timeline Generation
+### Timeline Generation
 For a detailed discussion about timeline generation, take a look at Designing Facebook’s Newsfeed.

-## 10. Replication and Fault Tolerance
+### Replication and Fault Tolerance
-Since our system is read-heavy, we can have multiple secondary database servers for each DB partition.
-Secondary servers will be used for read traffic only.
-All writes will first go to the primary server and then will be replicated to secondary servers.
-This scheme will also give us fault tolerance, since whenever the primary server goes down we can failover to a secondary server.
+- We can have numerous secondary database servers for each DB partition because our system is read-heavy.
+Only read traffic will be sent to secondary servers.
+- All writes will go to the primary server first, and then to the subsidiary servers.
+- This system also provides fault tolerance, as we may failover to a secondary server if the original server fails.

-## 11. Load Balancing
+### Load Balancing
+We may add a load balancing layer to our system in three places:

+ - 1) between clients and application servers,
+ - 2) between clients and application servers, and
+ - 3) between clients and application servers.
-We can add Load balancing layer at three places in our system 1) Between Clients and Application servers 2) Between Application servers and database replication servers and 3) Between Aggregation servers and Cache server.
-Initially, a simple Round Robin approach can be adopted; that distributes incoming requests equally among servers.
-This LB is simple to implement and does not introduce any overhead.
-Another benefit of this approach is that if a server is dead, LB will take it out of the rotation and will stop sending any traffic to it.
-A problem with Round Robin LB is that it won’t take servers load into consideration.
-If a server is overloaded or slow, the LB will not stop sending new requests to that server.
-To handle this, a more intelligent LB solution can be placed that periodically queries backend server about their load and adjusts traffic based on that.
+ - 4) Between Aggregation servers and Cache servers.

+A simple Round Robin technique can be used at first, which evenly distributes incoming requests among servers.
+This Load Balancer is simple to set up and has no additional overhead.
+Another advantage of this method is that if a server goes down, Load Balancer removes it from the rotation and stops transmitting traffic to it.
+Round Robin LB has the disadvantage of not taking server load into account.

+The Load Balancer will not cease delivering new requests to a server that is overloaded or slow.
+To address this, a more intelligent Load Balancer solution can be implemented, which queries the backend server about their load on a regular basis and adjusts traffic accordingly.

-## 12. Monitoring
+### Monitoring
-Having the ability to monitor our systems is crucial.
-We should constantly collect data to get an instant insight into how our system is doing.
-We can collect following metrics/counters to get an understanding of the performance of our service:
+It is critical to be able to monitor our systems.
+We should collect data on a regular basis to get a quick picture of how our system is performing.
+To acquire a better knowledge of our service's performance, we can collect the following metrics/counters:

-1. New tweets per day/second, what is the daily peak?
+1. What is the daily high of new tweets per day/second?
-2. Timeline delivery stats, how many tweets per day/second our service is delivering.
+2. Stats on timeline delivery, such as how many tweets are delivered each day/second by our service.
-3. Average latency that is seen by the user to refresh timeline.
+3. The user's average latency when refreshing the timeline.
-4. By monitoring these counters, we will realize if we need more replication, load balancing, or caching.
+4. We can determine whether we need more replication, load balancing, or caching by monitoring these counters.

-## 13. Extended Requirements
+### Extended Requirements

-**How do we serve feeds?** Get all the latest tweets from the people someone follows and merge/sort them by time.
-Use pagination to fetch/show tweets.
-Only fetch top N tweets from all the people someone follows.
-This N will depend on the client’s Viewport, since on a mobile we show fewer tweets compared to a Web client.
-We can also cache next top tweets to speed things up.
+**How do we serve feeds?**

+- Get all of the most recent tweets from the people you follow and arrange them by time.
+To fetch/show tweets, use pagination.
+- Only get the top N tweets from everyone you're following.
+This N will be determined by the client's Viewport, as we show fewer tweets on mobile than on a Web client.
+- To save time, we can also cache the following top tweets.
-Alternately, we can pre-generate the feed to improve efficiency; for details please see ‘Ranking and timeline generation’ under Designing Instagram.
+- Alternatively, we can pre-generate the feed to save time; see 'Ranking and timeline production' under Designing Instagram for more information.

+**Retweet:**

-**Retweet:** With each Tweet object in the database, we can store the ID of the original Tweet and not store any contents on this retweet object.
+We can store the ID of the original Tweet on each Tweet object in the database, but no content on this retweet object.

+**Trending Topics:**

-**Trending Topics:** We can cache most frequently occurring hashtags or search queries in the last N seconds and keep updating them after every M seconds.
-We can rank trending topics based on the frequency of tweets or search queries or retweets or likes.
-We can give more weight to topics which are shown to more people.
+In the last N seconds, we can store the most frequently occurring hashtags or search queries and update them every M seconds.
+The frequency of tweets, search searches, retweets, and likes can be used to rank hot topics.
+We can attach more weight to things that are seen by a larger number of individuals.

 **Who to follow?
-How to give suggestions?** This feature will improve user engagement.
-We can suggest friends of people someone follows.
-We can go two or three levels down to find famous people for the suggestions.
-We can give preference to people with more followers.
+How to give suggestions?**

+This feature will increase user interaction.
+Friends of persons someone follows can be suggested.
+To locate prominent persons for the suggestions, we can go two or three tiers down.
+People with more followers can be given priority.

-As only a few suggestions can be made at any time, use Machine Learning (ML) to shuffle and re-prioritize.
-ML signals could include people with recently increased follow-ship, common followers if the other person is following this user, common location or interests, etc.
+Because only a few ideas may be made at a time, shuffle and re-prioritize using Machine Learning (ML).
+People with recently increased follow-ship, common followers if the other person is following this user, common location or interests, and so on are examples of ML signals.

+**Moments:**

-**Moments:** Get top news for different websites for past 1 or 2 hours, figure out related tweets, prioritize them, categorize them (news, support, financial, entertainment, etc.) using ML – supervised learning or Clustering.
-Then we can show these articles as trending topics in Moments.
+Using ML – supervised learning or Clustering, obtain top news for various websites over the last 1 or 2 hours, identify related tweets, prioritize them, and categorize them (news, support, financial, entertainment, etc.).
+These articles can then be displayed as trending topics in Moments.

+**Search:**

-**Search:**s Search involves Indexing, Ranking, and Retrieval of tweets.
+Search involves Indexing, Ranking, and Retrieval of tweets.
 A similar solution is discussed in our next problem Design Twitter Search.